Ex-champ Lucas Browne sheds pounds, in great shape for comeback

 Fast forward six months, and after recovering from an injury, ‘Big Daddy’ looks tremendous just one week away from his return.

 On September 28 at the Gold Coast Convention Centre in Broadbeach, Browne dons the gloves for the 27th time against Julius Long.

 New Zealand-based Long, 41, is simply a stop-gap for Browne, who is eyeing bigger tests than the scheduled eight-rounder.

 Talk of another UK outing or a potentially huge down under collision with Joseph Parker has been doing the rounds, And judging by Browne’s current condition, the tough Aussie would be good to go before the end of 2018.

 An out-of-character performance against Whyte still hurts Browne.
 So he’s determined to write another victorious chapter before the end of his career.

-Prior to Whyte, Browne stood on the verge of a final eliminator to reclaim a world title but it all went up in smoke at the O2 Arena.
+Before Whyte, Browne stood on the verge of a final eliminator to reclaim a world title, but it all went up in smoke at the O2 Arena.

 With only six fights since he was 35, Browne knows he will need to be more active as he attempts to get back in the mix again.

 March 2018 (264lbs) – Dillian Whyte LOST / KO6

 June 2017 (259lbs) – Matthew Greer WON / KO2